Home

 If you have any concerns please contact Father Paul on 07926194031 or frpaulelliott@aol.com

-• A new Schedule of services has been published above for March and April
+• A new schedule of services has been published above for March and some of April.
+There may be extra services added to this.

-• The Divine Liturgy is currently served on occasional weekdays and Saturdays It is always on Sundays at 10.00 a.m.
+• The Divine Liturgy is currently served on occasional weekdays and Saturdays.
+It is always served on Sundays at 10.00 a.m.
 Please check in the schedule of services published above.

 • A simple peoples' service book in English and Russian can be downloaded and printed.
 You can find more services under "Liturgica" on this website.